 Outcomes

 We considered five outcomes as part of this analysis: probable Alzheimer’s disease, possible Alzheimer’s disease, vascular dementia, other dementia, and a composite all-cause dementia outcome (Supplementary Figure 1).
-When two or more outcomes were coded in a participant’s clinical record, a decision tree was used to differentiate between them (see Figure ).
+When two or more outcomes were coded in a participant’s clinical record, a decision tree was used to differentiate between them (see Figure ??).
 The diagnosis date of the outcome was determined by the first record of a relevant code.

 Participants were followed up, and were censored at the earliest of date of diagnosis, death, date of transfer out of the study cohort or end of follow-up (29th February 2016).

 In addition to our primary outcomes of interest, we created two additional control outcomes.
 The inclusion of control outcomes in observational analyses are a useful technique to assess the strength of uncontrolled confounding.10 Negative outcomes are those without a likely causal pathway between the exposure and outcome (see Figure @ref()).
 Conversely, positive control outcomes are those with a known causal association with the exposure of interest, ideally sourced from large well conducted randomised controlled trials.
-Positive control outcomes are useful in observational epidemiology, as if the analysis can reproduce a known result for the control outcome, our confidence in the result for the outcome of interest is increased.
+Positive control outcomes are useful in observational epidemiology, because if the analysis can reproduce a known result for the control outcome, our confidence in the result for the outcome of interest is increased.

 Muscular backpain was used as a negative control outcome in this analysis.
 Despite observational analyses suggesting a link between statins and muscle pain (as opposed to more serious complications such as myopathy), systematic reviews of the adverse events of statin use11 and N-of-1 trials explicitly exploring the effect of statin use on muscle pain12 have found no evidence of an effect.
+As such it was decided that if a patient suffered from backpain, they should not be included in this study – is that what happened?

-Additionally, incident ischemic heart disease was included as a positive control outcome, given the well-established protective effect of lipid-lowering treatment on the risk of this condition.11
+Additionally, incident ischemic heart disease was included as a positive control outcome, given the well-established protective effect of lipid-lowering treatment on the risk of this condition.11 This meant that patients presenting with this condition were included?!?